 The criminal penalties for an assault conviction can be serious.
 Even if you’re only facing misdemeanor charges, however, it’s important to remember the damage that a criminal record can cause.
 Any time you apply for a job or housing, you might have to disclose your criminal record–and a history of violence won’t make your life any easier.

-Under Texas law, conviction for assault or aggravated assault can lead to the following penalty ranges, depending upon the grading of the assault:
+Under Texas law, a conviction for assault or aggravated assault can lead to the following penalty ranges, depending upon the grading of the assault:

 - Class C Misdemeanor charges carry a $500 fine

 - Class A Misdemeanor charges can result in up to one year in jail and $4,000 in fines

 - Third-degree felony charges carry between two and 10 years in prison and up to $10,000 in fines

 - Second-degree felony charges carry between two and 20 years in prison and up to $10,000 in fines

 - If convicted on first-degree felony charges, you’ll face five years to life in prison